Making treatment decisions for bladder cancer

 You can get a second opinion even if you have started treatment or still want to be treated by your first doctor.
 You might decide you would prefer to be treated by the second specialist.

 Adults have the right to accept or refuse any treatment that they are offered.
 For example, some people with advanced cancer choose treatment that has significant side effects even if it gives only a small benefit for a short period of time.
 Others decide to focus their treatment on quality of life.
 You may want to discuss your decision with the treatment team, GP, family and friends.
+For more on this see Cancer care and your rights.

 Should I join a clinical trial?